 Come experience the world of Aerospace and STEM with a visit to the Aerospace Center for Excellence!
+(No dates available at present)

 Your students will be immersed in hands-on and problem-based learning ranging from engineering challenges, aerospace education, hot air balloons, rockets, aircraft maintenance, flight simulators, museum exhibits and scavenger hunts.
 Each program has their own unique objective based on grade-level standards (4th – 6th).
 When you register, select the program for your student’s grade-level.
 Once you have submitted your registration form you will receive a confirmation email with the details of your Workshop.